 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

 Whisky subscription services have been around for a wee while now and seem to offer a very convenient way to sample some new drams.
-Having never tried it for myself, I thought it might be fun to give it a go and report back on my experience.
-So, when an introductory offer came along from the good folks at the Dram Team, I eagerly signed up and awaited my first arrival…
+Having never tried it myself, I thought it might be fun to give it a go and report back on my experience.
+When an introductory offer came along from the good folks at The Dram Team, I eagerly signed up and awaited my first arrival.

-For £26.99 a month, the Dram Team send you a set of six samples… 5 x 25ml & 1 x 10ml of a rare or limited edition bottling as well as a small envelope containing tasting notes for each whisk(e)y.
-It makes for a rather attractive looking package I must say but the service will surely live or die by the quality of the drams included…
+For £26.99* a month, the Dram Team send you a set of six samples.
+There are five 25ml drams and one 10ml sample of a rare or limited edition bottling.
+Each box contains a small envelope with tasting notes for each whisk(e)y.
+It makes for a rather attractive looking package I must say but any such service must surely live or die by the quality of the drams included.

-Below are my notes and scores for 5 of the drams in the selection.
-I didn’t feel like I could really get to grips with the Paul John and give it a fair hearing based on a 10ml sample, though I can confirm it was bloody lovely!
+Below are my notes for 5 of the drams in the selection.
+I didn’t feel like I could really get to grips with the Paul John and based on a 10ml sample, though I can say it was bloody lovely.
 Even a 25ml sample is a little small for review purposes but I felt I should at least give it a go so that my readers get an idea of what’s on offer here.
 Cometh the hour, cometh the man and all that.